Blepharoplasty

 scar maturation over a longer period

-Final refinement takes time, and the tissues continue to settle after the early recovery phase.
+Final refinement takes time, and the face continues to settle after the early recovery phase.

 As with any procedure, blepharoplasty has risks and limitations.
 These vary depending on whether upper eyelid surgery, lower eyelid surgery, or combined eyelid surgery is being considered.